bb-io/Remote/README.md

 ### Invoices

-- **On invoices approved** This event returns invoices that have been approved since the last polling time.
-The Remote API allows you to search for invoices that were approved after a specified date.
-However, this date is in a date-only format, so you should set the polling interval to be at least 1 day.
+- **On invoices status changed** This event returns invoices that changed status since the last polling time.

 Note: Invoice events are based on polling.
 This means that the event will be triggered based on the polling interval you set in the event configuration.